 Fighting back will only lead to a power struggle.
 The better alternative is to offer children two choices to feel like they have control over what’s happening and increase the likelihood of your child complying with your instructions while minimizing any chances of arguments.

 Sometimes, the answer to why your child is mean and rude is because they don’t just feel like it’s the best way to get what they want – it’s gotten them what they want before.

-Many parents give in to whining, groaning, and temper tantrums, all just to get their children to stop.
-However, as a father, it’s important that you remind your child that their misbehavior will not serve them well.
+Many parents give in to whining, groaning, and temper tantrums to get their children to stop.
+However, you must remind your child that their misbehavior will not serve them well as a father.

 Otherwise, you’ll be teaching them that breaking the rules pays off.